squeaky-godzilla/SLOpPy/README.md

 # 🍕 SLOpPy - SLO demonstration on a simple Python API, that will design pizza toppings based on Wikipedia articles

+_Made out of a boiler dough, covered with a sauce of The term automation, sprinkled with industry cheese and topped with Job losses and a bit of workers.
+Delicious!
+   --- The automation pizza_

 ![](https://cdn.zappy.app/34373924a812ca52e9a294faf4bf67dd.png)

 ## 🍕 Why SLOpPy?